Barnett on Business Travel for 2017

 April 20: A BOUTIQUE HOTEL FOR BUSINESS TRAVELERS IN SAN FRANCISCO

-San Francisco these days is a notoriously difficult place to launch a hotel of any kind, but a mom and daughter real estate investing team have an imaginative twist on boutiques properties.
+San Francisco these days is a notoriously difficult place to launch a hotel of any kind, but a mom and daughter real estate investing team have an imaginative twist on boutique properties.
 The Alise offers signature amenities such as pineapple cupcakes in the lobby and free bicycle rentals.
 Food prices are shockingly low and The Alise is catching the fancy of business travelers.

 March 23: CALIFORNIA'S DREAMING OF BETTER BUSINESS TRAVEL OPTIONS